antoinecoulon/antoinecoulon-docs/docs/documentation/Langages/React.js.md

 ---

+## Props vs State

+Props refers to the properties *being passed into a component* in order for it to **work correctly**, similar to how a function receives parameters.
+A component receiving props is not allowed to modify those props (they are **immutable**).

+State refers to values that are *managed by the component*, similar to variables declared inside a function.
+Any time you have changing values that should be **saved/displayed**, you'll likely be using **state**.

+---

 ## Events

 The way we can handle events in React is close to the way we did with HTML.